 Overall, I would say that this guitar is definitely one of the best out there, especially if you are looking for a guitar that you will play during your free time.
 This might not be a great option for people that want to seriously learn about them, but it’s great for playing it here and there.
+Definitely one of the best acoustic guitars out there.
 For more information, read our Yamaha FG840 review.

 9. Cordoba C9 CD/MH

-It is able to produce a very round and warm sound which has enough power to satisfy even the most demanding listeners.
+This guitar makes a very round and warm sound that has enough power to satisfy even the most demanding listeners.

 What I like the most about this guitar is that you can use it for playing it at home for fun or even take it to concerts.
 It can be considered as a multi-purpose guitar that can be a great fit for any event or any occasion.

 Overall, I would say that this guitar is a great option for people that want to learn to play the guitar and also move to play it professionally in the future because it’s a perfect fit for both students and professional players, similar to the Epiphone guitars.
-If you got your eye on this instrument, i recommend you read the full Cordoba C9 Review.
+If you got your eye on this guitar, I recommend you read the full Cordoba C9 Review.

 8. Taylor GS Mini

 The GS Mini has been created with travelers in mind.
 Even though it didn’t make it to our best travel acoustic guitars list, it’s hard to beat.
 It’s a very portable option which you can take with you wherever you go.
-Since it is smaller than most of its competitors in the same category, you can take it with you on a plane, on a hike or on a car ride.
-Portability is a very important factor when it comes to instruments, so Taylor gets a big thumbs up in that field.
+Since it is smaller than average guitars, you can take it with you on a plane, on a hike or on a car ride, making it a great travel guitar.
+Portability is a very important factor when it comes to guitars, so Taylor gets a big thumbs up in that field.